jchapin/capitaltechnologyservices.github.io/thank-you.md

 permalink: /thank-you/
 ---

-Thank you for reaching out to us.
-We will contact you as soon as possible.
+We appreciate your time and attention and will contact you as soon as possible.